-Emily Warren BA, MSc
+Dr Emily Warren

 15-17 Tavistock Place

-I've worked in the Dominican Republic as an M&E consultant for a USAID-funded HIV project focusing on migrants, commercial sex workers, MSM, bataye residents, and women with few years of formal education.
+My background is primarily in sexual health, focusing on how context influences behaviour and intervention use.
+I have researched risk perception and biomedical prevention interventions use in sub-Saharan Africa and led a field study in Uganda examining how a patient feedback loop influenced health care provider behaviour.
+I've also worked in the Dominican Republic as an M&E consultant for a USAID-funded HIV project focusing on migrants, commercial sex workers, MSM, and women with little formal education.
 I have also worked for the Metro Centre as their Contraception and Reproductive Advice and Sexual Health Information Team Leader, focusing on Chlamydia screening and young people's sexual negotiation.

 I studied Critical Theory of Social Justice with an emphasis in Feminist, Queer and Sexuality studies at Occidental College in Los Angeles where I also worked for three years as a rape and domestic violence counsellor and advocate.
 I have an MSc in Public Health from LSHTM.

 I am currently a seminar leader for Foundations for Health Promotion.